CallMiner's 2024 CX Landscape Report is here! |Download today

 3 ways to include agents (and improve individual performance)

 • Give agents time for education: Chances are, you’re a call center owner or manager.
-Agents benefit from reading content (like this article and many other call center resources).
+Agents benefit from reading content (like this article).
 Allow time for your agents for reading informative resources for professional development purposes.
 You might even suggest materials that you find particularly informative or enjoyable.

 • Encourage and seek agent feedback: In addition to education, call centers should learn from agents who are seeking to assist customers.
 This practical experience may naturally gravitate toward the easiest solutions to customer issues.